albertodemichelis/squirrel/doc/source/reference/api/object_manipulation.rst

     :remarks: this call will invoke the delegation system like a normal assignment, it only works on tables, arrays and userdata.

 pops a key and a value from the stack and performs a set operation on the object at position idx in the stack.

-.. _sq_setattributes:

-.. c:function:: SQRESULT sq_setattributes(HSQUIRRELVM v, SQInteger idx)

-    :param HSQUIRRELVM v: the target VM
-    :param SQInteger idx: index of the target class in the stack.
-    :returns: a SQRESULT

-Sets the attribute of a class member.
-The function pops a key and a value from the stack and sets the attribute (indexed by the key) on the class at position idx in the stack.
-If key is null the function sets the class level attribute.
-If the function succeed, the old attribute value is pushed in the stack.